will-d-chen/IsaacGym-RL-Humanoid/README.md

 # Overview #
-This repository is a port of pbrshumanoid from the Biomimetic Robotics Lab which is a port of legged_gym from the RSL research group
+This repository is a port of pbrshumanoid from the Biomimetic Robotics Lab which itself is a port of legged_gym from the RSL research group

 ---

 ### Installation ###
+This code was tested on Ubuntu 20.04
 1. Create a new python virtual env with python 3.6, 3.7 or 3.8 (3.8 recommended)
 2. Install pytorch 1.10 with cuda-11.3:
     - `pip install torch==1.10.0+cu113 torchvision==0.11.1+cu113 torchaudio==0.10.0+cu113 -f https://download.pytorch.org/whl/cu113/torch_stable.html`
 3. Install Isaac Gym
-   - Download and install Isaac Gym Preview 3 (Preview 2 will not work!) from https://developer.nvidia.com/isaac-gym (extract the zip package, copy the isaacgym folder within the package whereever you want it to live - I prefer in the directory with my virtual enviornment)
+   - Download and install Isaac Gym Preview 4 from https://developer.nvidia.com/isaac-gym (extract the zip package, copy the isaacgym folder within the package whereever you want it to live - I prefer in the directory with my virtual enviornment)
-   - `cd isaacgym_lib/python && pip install -e .` to install the requirements
+   - `cd isaacgym/python && pip install -e .` to install the requirements
    - Try running an example `cd examples && python 1080_balls_of_solitude.py` (you need to execute the examples from the examples directory)
    - For troubleshooting check docs `isaacgym/docs/index.html`)
 4. Clone and initialize this repo